Green Moong Dal - easy and simple

 Method:

-Wash the soaked dal in freshwater.
+Wash the soaked dal in fresh water.
 Drain and keep aside

-Mix a tbsp of water in the yogurt and add it to the cooker, mixing well.
-Add the dal without any water and let it coat in the masala for at least 10 minutes, occasionally stirring, so it doesn’t burn or stick to the pressure cooker.
+Add the dal without any water and let it coat in the masala for a few minutes, occasionally stirring, so it doesn’t burn or stick to the pressure cooker.

 If using any greens, add them now and mix well.

-For the tempering heat Ghee in another pan, add the garlic cloves and let them brown slightly; add the red chili powder and pour over the dal.
+Heat Ghee in another pan, add the garlic cloves and let them brown slightly; add the red chili powder and pour over the dal.

 Garnish with Coriander, Ghee, and Amchur powder and serve it hot with rice or roti.